wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The MESI L1 coherence protocol is implemented by class `MESIL1`, in file `MESI_L1.h/cc`.

-In the following text, we discuss the three major classes of operations, namely, CPU-initiated requests, internally generated requests, and external requests (invalidations of all kinds), in three separate sections.
+In the following text, we discuss the three major classes of operations, namely, CPU-initiated requests, internally generated requests, and external requests (i.e., invalidations of all kinds), in three separate sections.
 Helper functions are covered when they are first time encountered.

 #### CPU-Initiated Requests